 In other words, the Learning and Teaching celebration invites the learning community and the learner to present a summative assessment of the essential skills, concepts of inquiry to show the progression of sub-skills.
 Some examples of sub-skills such as critical, creative thinking, listening, speaking, emotional intelligence and mindfulness.
 In each transdisciplinary theme, the learner gets to improve in all these skills in the wholeness of Learning and Teaching.

+Greetings from the land of PSPE & Yoga.
+I first want to state that this year has unfolded as a challenging yet fulfilling constant state of engagement.
+Students are working in tandem with me to create consistent routines while building their hand/eye coordination, explore capabilities in knowing their bodies and what they are capable of, learning new content each class, threading consistent movement with the new and more difficult body exploration, connecting, and evolving daily.
 As an educator, the IB/PYP approach to movement and strengthening for students at every grade level is both a breath of fresh air and fascinating.
 Personal, Social & Physical Education (PSPE) spans the scope of what I have personally described as “Whole Child” education.
 The breadth, scope & connection in terms of academic enrichment, the emotional child, the social environment provides both the educator (myslef) as well as the student (your precious child) a safe space to reach beyond limitation.

 Though I work in movement with the students, there is a commitment to folding academic inquiry and grade level curriculum into our weekly practice.
 This perspective (from a physical education standpoint) is cutting edge, supportive, challenging and rewarding for creative minds.
 It feels like a perfect fit for me here at Tessa as it is both conducive to my passion and wildly exciting for me personally.
+I am always willing to speak with parents about student challenges, gifts and growth throughout the year.
+I wholeheartedly belive in this approach to teaching and learning.
+Thank you for the opportunity to teach, learn and adapt to the needs of the “whole child” as the PSPE/Yoga teacher.

 Tessa International School